axelarnetwork/axelar-core/docs/cli/axelard_tx_gov_submit-proposal_call-contracts.md

 ```
   -a, --account-number uint      The account number of the signing account (offline mode only)
   -b, --broadcast-mode string    Transaction broadcasting mode (sync|async|block) (default "block")
-      --deposit string           The proposal deposit
+      --deposit string           deposit of proposal
-      --description string       The proposal description
       --dry-run                  ignore the --gas flag and perform a simulation of a transaction, but don't broadcast it (when enabled, the local Keybase is not accessible)
       --fee-account string       Fee account pays fees for the transaction instead of deducting from the signer
       --fees string              Fees to pay along with transaction; eg: 10uatom